richardadonnell/Upwork-Job-Scraper/README.md

 ## Limitations

-- The extension is designed to work specifically with Upwork's job listing page.
+- The extension is designed to work specifically with Upwork's job listing pages.
 - Frequent scraping may be detected by Upwork and could lead to IP blocking.
 - The extension relies on Upwork's current HTML structure; changes to their website may break the scraping functionality.